TL;DR Answer Box

 - Your primary goal is family time and lifestyle enhancement

-- You’ve already covered your financial basics (retirement, emergency fund, etc.)
+- You’ve already covered your financial basics (emergency fund, retirement contributions, core debts managed)

 - You’re okay with limited income and long-term appreciation